dtklumpp/loops-conditionals/README.md

 const jimClark = ["Jim C", 186, "LA"];
 const ryan = ["Ryan", 65, "Denver"];
 ```
 1. Jim Clark decides that Kenny can't be named "Kenny" anymore.
-Remove "Kenny" from the `kenny` array and replace it with "Gameboy".
+Replace the string "Kenny" in the `kenny` array with "Gameboy".

 2. Jim Clark just had his birthday; change jimClark's array to reflect him being a year older.
 Don't just hard code `187`--pretend that you didn't already know that his age is 186, and write your code to just make him a year older than whatever age he was.